a) FISM World Championships of Magic (WCM) are organized under the auspices and supervision of the FISM and are open to:

 c) The contestant, as a right of competition, authorizes and allows FISM without limitation to time and/or place to use his image and/or voice and to edit, and re-assemble a contestant’s recorded act as FISM deems appropriate.

-e) If requested, FISM will provide to a contestant for his personal use only one (1) copy of the contestant’s performance free of charge.
+e) If requested, FISM will provide to a contestant free of charge for his personal use only the filmed images of contestant’s performance.
 Commercial use without FISM’s prior approval is prohibited.

 In each category, three prizes can be awarded by the jury: a first prize, a second prize and a third prize.

 · The Jury can issue one or more awards for an invention both in stage and close-up competitions.
 The inventions have to be presented as part of an act in one of the categories and the invention has to be claimed by the contestant when registering for the competition.
 There is no hierarchy for awards for invention.
 The jury, who will determine the invention to be at

 least a new effect or a new method or technique, will decide on these awards.

 · The Jury is entitled to award a special contest award for “Most Original Stage Act” and “Most Original Close-Up Act” to the act (in any category) that can justify such a decision.

 In the second phase of the judging process (see Article 7), a Grand Prix for Stage Magic and a Grand Prix for Close-up Magic will be awarded by the jury.

 d) Other awards

 No other prize, award, distinction or gift can be given without the approval of the Board of Directors and the President of the jury.
 This includes any prize or award given on behalf of a private company.
 Only FISM contestants having received a prize or a (special) contest award, are eligible for an additional prize or award beyond those mentioned in the preceding paragraphs of this Article.